 ZVEX Vexter Fuzz Factory

-It was quite surprising to find that the compact ZVEX Fuzz Factory houses an impressive array of tone shaping controls.
+Don't let its size fool you, the ZVEX Vexter Fuzz Factory is not your typical plug-and-play pedal.
+This compact pedal has surprising versatility, providing a number of tone shaping controls that goes beyond what other small pedals offer.
 This is truly a pedal for those that want to personalize their tone, while saving on precious pedalboard space.

 For something so small, the pedal houses five knobs that will let you fine tune your fuzz sound as you prefer.
 Unique to this pedal are three knobs, the Gate knob, which lets you tweak the noise after the sustain, Compress knob, which lets you dial-in your preferred attack characteristics, and the Stability knob, which controls the feedback pitch.
-By tweaking these three knobs along with the volume and drive knob, you can create a wide variety of fuzz tones, which in turn will make it easier for you to find the tones you need.
-Although the Fuzz Factory is not modeled after classic fuzz pedals, it does utilize two NOS '60s Germanium transistors, giving it the same classic fuzz bite.
-Get the latest price & reviews at Amazon.com.
+By tweaking these three settings along with the volume and drive knobs, you can create a wide variety of fuzz tones, that should be enough to handle various musical styles.

 Share This Article